Will My Employer Know If I File For Bankruptcy in Philadelphia?

 Chapter 13 bankruptcy or wage earner’s plan requires a three to five-year repayment plan through which you will steadily pay your creditors.
 Part of the repayment plan may require an automatic monthly deduction on your paycheck.
 Generally, the court may issue a wage order to start collecting a fixed amount of income to distribute it equally amongst your creditors.
 Your employer may be notified of this court-issued order to make the necessary adjustments in terms of your monthly wages.
 This way, your employer may know you are going through a bankruptcy process.

-As you can see, in both scenarios, when you file for bankruptcy, your employer will not be directly notified.
+As you can see, in both scenarios, when you file for bankruptcy in Philadelphia, your employer will not be directly notified.
 However, they may find out along the way.
 This may raise additional concerns along the process.
 For instance, you may wonder if your work will be directly affected by bankruptcy.

 How Can Bankruptcy Affect My Job in Philadelphia?